stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

   - You can build this without {{ site.data.talent.eb }} instead taking {{ site.data.talent.fol }}, if you do not like {{ site.data.talent.eb }}.
   - You may also prefer to include {{ site.data.talent.ns }} in the class tree if the cast time of {{ site.data.talent.eb }} is a hindrance to you.
   - {{ site.data.talent.lmt }} is preferred over {{ site.data.spell.tempest }} (gained via {{ site.data.talent.pe }}) because of its overall value being far higher over the course of a key, {{ site.data.talent.pe }} is only preferable on single target.
-  - You may substitute {{ site.data.talent.sop }} for {{ site.data.talent.afs }} for comfort but it is substantially worse on single target (which is still relevant on bosses in M+!) and worse on 6+ (reliability is key, the gap alters as you add more targets in favour of {{ site.data.talent.afs }}.
+  - You may substitute {{ site.data.talent.sop }} for {{ site.data.talent.afs }} for comfort but it is substantially worse on single target (which is still relevant on bosses in M+!) and worse on 6+ (reliability is key, the gap alters as you add more targets in favor of {{ site.data.talent.afs }}.
 If you make this substitution simply ignore any line that shows {{ site.data.talent.sop }}; {{ site.data.talent.afs }} has no impact upon priority!

 # Stats